Georgetown Law Hosts Prosecutor General of Ukraine

 While visiting Washington this week, the Prosecutor General of Ukraine, Andriy Kostin, stopped at Georgetown Law to take part in an event highlighting the efforts of the Atrocity Crimes Advisory Group for Ukraine (ACA), an international justice initiative established last year by the United States, the European Union and the United Kingdom to support Ukraine’s efforts to document and prosecute war crimes and other atrocities perpetrated against its citizens.

-As announced in November, Georgetown Law’s Center on National Security (CNS), supported by a $10 million grant from the U.S. State Department, is serving as the lead coordinator for the ACA’s work.
+As announced in November, Georgetown Law’s Center on National Security (CNS), supported by a two-year $20 million grant from the U.S. State Department, is serving as the lead coordinator for the ACA’s work.

 RULE OF LAW